canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 misconfigured something in the MAAS setup.
 You may want to review the preceding sections to verify that you configured everything correctly.
-To help in debugging problems, the node status page includes sections entitled Commissioning, Hardware Tests, Logs, and Events with various pieces of diagnostic information related to commissioning and deployment.
+To help in debugging problems, the node status page includes sections entitled Commissioning, Tests, Logs, and Events with various pieces of diagnostic information related to commissioning and deployment.

 At any time after enlisting a node, you can click the node's hostname near